owulveryck/blog/content/post/cucumber.md

 There are laws that cannot be changed, but the contract between a customer and its provider could and should evolve.

 In IT, like everywhere else where a customer/provider relationship exists, a special need is formalized via specifications.
-Specifications ard hard to follow, but even more they're hard to evaluate.
+Specifications are hard to follow, but even more they're hard to evaluate.

 <center>
 ![Babies (xkcd)](http://imgs.xkcd.com/comics/babies.png)